Members of the X-Men team originating in X-Men: First Class and the team's additions in the timeline that was created by X-Men: Days of Future Past.

 - Immune to Bullets: He would have trivialized the fight against Ajax if it weren't for Angel Dust.
 Whereas Deadpool and Negasonic Teenage Warhead have to take cover, Colossus can just completely ignore gunfire.

-- Kirk Summation: With Professor X himself not around in this film, Colossus takes up the job by telling Deadpool that being a hero doesn't mean being a joyless stick in the mud, and all it takes is recognizing a few opportunities throughout your life to do the right thing.
+- Kirk Summation: With Professor X himself not around (hiding, as strongly implied in the second film), Colossus takes up the job by telling Deadpool that being a hero doesn't mean being a joyless stick in the mud, and all it takes is recognizing a few opportunities throughout your life to do the right thing.